Spreading apples across Cumbria - its not all hard graft!

 As the warmer weather emerged, we wanted to get the plants outside, but the wind was still a worry.
 We resolved to build large plastic sheet clad wooden frames with similar plastic clad lids as a form of protection.
 These shelters were effectively home-made polytunnels and without question saved the day.
 As the season has progressed and the plants have grown, we have simply added bigger legs to the shelters.
 Of course, we would initially build taller 100cm shelters if we used this method again.

-All the rootstocks had their emerging leaves removed (March and April) and as things looked hopeful, we also removed all the subsidiary growth (2nd Week in May) so leaving one prime shoot.
-This action triggered a real growth spurt and in hindsight, in view of the mild spring, that we might have done this earlier.
+Emerging leaves were removed on every rootstock (March and April), and as things looked hopeful, we also removed subsidiary growth (2nd Week in May), leaving just one prime shoot.
+This action triggered a real growth spurt and with hindsight, in view of the mild spring, this might have been done earlier.
 At least half of our grafts are now charging upwards with canes for support.

-At this point it is worth mentioning that we had our least success with thin scions – anything less than 5mm seemed problematic.
-Even when the junction callused successfully their activity was generally less vigorous.
-We were also beset with buds that we thought were vegetative buds but later proved to be flower buds.
-Of course, the problem with the flower buds is that initially there was no obvious growth point after flowering, and this resulted in a waste of the spring months or a worst a “wasted rootstock”.
-Hopefully we can re-use these rootstocks later.
+At this point it is worth mentioning that we achieved least success with thin scions – anything under 5mm seemed problematic.
+Even when the junction successfully callused, activity of these new trees was generally less vigorous.
+We were also beset with buds that we thought were vegetative buds but later proved to be flowers.
+Of course, the problem with flower buds is that initially, after flowering, there is no obvious growth, resulting in wastage of the spring months, or as a worst case scenario, a wasted rootstock.
+Hopefully we can re-use such rootstocks at a later date.

 Bill and Julie Richardson